 In December 2004, the Debtors and ALPA reached an agreement on modifications to the ALPA CBA.
 Pursuant to the December 2004 ALPA agreement, the Debtors and ALPA agreed, among other things, that pilot base pay rates would be reduced by 14.7 percent, effective January 1, 2005, not to increase again until 2006.
-The original ALPA agreement also provided that if the Debtors should seek judicial approval to terminate the Pilot Plan after May 11, 2005, ALPA would waive any claim it may have that the termination of the Pilot Plan would violate the terms and conditions of the ALPA CBA.
-In return, the Debtors agreed to propose a plan of reorganization that provides pilots with: (a) \$550 million of New UAL Convertible Employee Notes; (b) an additional pro rata distribution of the overall distributions to Unsecured Creditors under a plan; (c) an allowed administrative expense Claim of \$167 million (twice the estimated cost savings to the Debtors), under certain conditions, which would be extinguished only if the agreement was ultimately terminated (the "Double Administrative Claim"); and (d) provide an annual 6 percent defined contribution plan for the pilots.
+The agreement also provided that if the Debtors should seek judicial approval to terminate the Pilot Plan and such termination were to occur no earlier than May 2005, ALPA would waive any claim it may have that the termination of the Pilot Plan would violate the terms and conditions of the ALPA CBA.
+For their part, the Debtors agreed to, among other things, (a) propose a plan of reorganization that provides pilots with (i) \$550 million of New UAL Convertible Employee Notes, (ii) an additional pro rata distribution of the overall distributions to Unsecured Creditors under a plan, and (iii) assumption of the ALPA CBA; (b) an allowed administrative expense Claim equal to twice the estimated cost savings to the Debtors, (i.e., approximately

+\$167 million), if under certain conditions, the agreement were to be terminated; and (c) provide incremental, annual 6 percent defined contribution plan contributions for the pilots.

 As outlined in the agreement, the New UAL Employee Convertible Notes would be convertible into shares of New UAL Common Stock at a conversion price equal to the product of (x) 125% and (y) the average closing price of New UAL Common Stock for the sixty consecutive trading days following the Effective Date and will bear interest and be payable all as set forth in the ALPA 2005 Restructuring Agreement.
-The New UAL Employee Convertible Notes also will include other terms and conditions that are customarily found in public traded convertible securities of this type.
+The New UAL Employee Convertible Notes also will include other terms and conditions that are customarily found in public traded convertible securities of this type.(16)